lianglin74/CoOp/src/qd/gpucluster/README.md

    ```

 4. How to submit the job
-   The first step is to upload the code to azure blob by running teh following
+   The first step is to upload the code to azure blob by running the following
    command
    ```bash
    a init